syncfusion-content/uwp-docs/uwp/Scheduler/monthview.md

 ![](monthview_images/blackoutdate.png)

 ## First day of Week in Month
-You can set First day of week using [FirstDayOfWeek](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_FirstDayOfWeek) property of `SfSchedule`, by default schedule control will rendered with `Sunday` as the first day of the week.
+You can change the first day of week by using the [FirstDayOfWeek](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_FirstDayOfWeek) property of `SfSchedule`, by default schedule control will rendered with `Sunday` as the first day of the week.

 {% tabs %}
 {% highlight xaml %}